URI-Hydrobotics-Team/AUV/control/hub/README.md

 ### Output
 Data leaves the hub via sockets and serial.
 This data includes values recieved from sources and a "status" message that sent in an interval over a socket to alert other recievers of that the hub an therefore the AUV's onboard computer is avaliable

+### Other Devices
+The Hub manages communications with devices such as:<br>
+- Thrusters
+- Claw Motor Driver
+- Torpedo Launcher

 ## Summary
 A summary of the typical operations managed my this program include:<br>
 - Recieving sensor input from driver programs<br>
-- Broadcasting periodic data such as the AUV's status on an interval<b>
+- Broadcasting periodic data such as the AUV's status on an interval<br>
 - Broadacasting "continous" data such a location and velocity on a more often interval<br>
 - Broadcasting emergancy messages such as if a leak has occured when needed<br>
 - Recieving commands and controller input from the deckbox<br>